baskuit/pinyon/src/algorithm/tree-bandit/readme.md

  The tree bandit algorithms are defined in two parts.

 * First there is the bandit algorithm, which takes the model type is its sole template parameter.
 This component decides how the algorithm chooses the next node in the tree to visit.
+It defines its own tree statistics for this purpose, called `MatrixStats` and `ChanceStats`, as well as its rules for updating these statistics.

 * Secondly, there is the tree algorithm.
-This component wraps the bandit algorithm by accepting it as its first template parameter (The State and basic types are deduced from that).
+This component wraps the bandit algorithm by accepting it as its first template parameter.
 It also accepts template parameters for the types/implementation of the matrix and chance nodes, as well as a boolean that determines whether the algorithms stops exploring the tree when it reaches an unexpanded node.
+This alternative stop-condition allows the tree search code to be used for replay generation.

-## `BanditAlgorithm`
+# `BanditAlgorithm`

 Bandit algorithms get their name from 'multi-armed bandits'.
 To quote Wikipedia:

 > The multi-armed bandit problem models an agent that simultaneously attempts to acquire new knowledge (called "exploration") and optimize their decisions based on existing knowledge (called "exploitation").
 The agent attempts to balance these competing tasks in order to maximize their total value over the period of time considered.

-### A Terse Theoretical Overview
+## A Terse Theoretical Overview

 There is an entire field of mathematics devoted to describing and analyzing algorithms for multi-armed bandits.
-This field is itself split depending on the assumptions that are made about the nature of the problem.
+This field is itself split depending on the assumptions that are made about the nature of the problem and its rewards.
 The two most studied of these sub-fields are *stochastic bandits* and *adversarial bandits*.

  The standard formula in Monte Carlo tree search

 $$ \frac{w_i}{n_i} + c \sqrt{\frac{\ln N_i}{n_i}} $$

 is often called UCB (Upper Confidence Bounds).
 It is a solution to the stochastic bandits problem.
-By this, we mean that the rewards that are received
+By this, we mean that the rewards that are received are more or less "fixed".
+More precisely, the reward that is received is sampled from some fixed (but unknown) distribution.
+Games like Chess and Go fall under this description, where to distribution represents the minimax value of the position we are searching.
+In the slot-machine scenario that gives 'bandits' its name, this distribution, or its mean rather, represents some underlying 'profitability' of that machine.

+In contrast, the rewards for adversarial bandits do not have to behave so nicely.
+The term adversarial here is meant to conjure the image of some foe that is able to change the rewards of the actions however they like, so as to foil our attempts to maximize our total value.
+Pokemon and other simultaneous move games match this definition.
+A move can be good or bad, depending entirely on what move the opponent plays, which we have no knowledge or say over.

+The Exp3 algorithm is the most famous algorithm for decision making in this scenario.
+In comparison to UCB, it plays in a much more explorative manner.
+This makes it's play harder to exploit by the opponent, but it is thus much less able to exploit a 'predictable' opponent.

+### Nash Equilibrium

+In alternating turn games, the solution concept is understood by most players intuitively.
+Positions allow for 'best moves', and this is made precise by the notion of 'minimax'.
+In simultaneous move games, and imperfect information in general, the concept of perfect play is codified by the notion of Nash equilibrium.
+Instead of a best move, which we can play deterministically and be sure that we are optimizing our reward, we have to settle for a *mixed strategy*.
+This is a fixed probability distribution over our actions, and we play a move by randomly sampling from this distribution.
+Adversarial bandits
+Years ago, I wrote a casual summary of perfect play in Pokemon, which can be found in the docs directory.

+### Not all bandits are created equal

+In many schemes, the empirical move selection of the bandit algorithm is normalized and interpreted as a probability distribution.
+This strategy is treated as the output of the search, and in alternating move games, the action with the highest probability in this strategy is thought of as the best move.
+> It is well-known that the empirical strategy of a stochastic bandit algorithm **does not converge** to Nash equilibrium when applied to simultaneous move games.
+On the contrary, an adversarial bandit algorithm, which guarantees 'sub-linear regret' in this setting, **will converge** to a Nash equilibrium.

+### MatrixUCB

 The Exp3 and MatrixUCB algorithms are already provided.
 Not all bandits algorithms (i.e. stochastic bandit algorithms) are sound choices.
 Refer to "Analysis of Hannan Consistent Selection for Monte Carlo Tree Search in Simultaneous Move Games".

-### Interface
+## Interface

 To work with all the default tree algorithms, there is a lightweight interface that is expected from bandit algorithms.
-This interface can be exampled by the implementation of `Rand`, which is basically a bench-marking algorithm that chooses randomly and maintains basically no statistics.
+This interface can be exampled by the implementation of `Rand`, which is basically a bench-marking algorithm that chooses randomly and maintains no search statistics.

 The entire class is defined below.
+It demonstrates the minimal requirements for bandit algorithms quite well.

 ```cpp
 template <class Model>